Nam Bo-ra

 Nam Bo-ra (born November 27, 1989) is a South Korean actress.
 She appeared in Sunny, Moon Embracing the Sun, and Don't Cry, Mommy.

 Personal life

-Nam grew up in a large family, with one elder brother and twelve younger siblings (7 males, 5 females), though one of her younger brothers had died.
+Nam grew up in a large family, with one elder brother and twelve younger siblings (7 brothers, 5 sisters), though one of her younger brothers had died.
 One of her nephews is No Min-woo, a member of the 6-member K-pop boy group Boyfriend.

 On October 20, 2024, Nam announced her engagement to her non-celebrity boyfriend on her YouTube channel.
 Nam married businessman Lee Chan-woo on May 10, 2025.
+On December 11, 2025, Nam announced that she was expecting the couples first child.
+Nam gave birth to her first child, a son, on June 15, 2026.